openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This means you can get a snapshot from an exact amount of time before, on, or after triggering the GIF to be created.
 Handy for cameras which lag due to slow processors and buffering, or if you do not want a hand blocking the image when the door bell was pushed.
 These snapshots can be fetched either directly as they exist on disk, or via this URL format.
-``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your OpenHAB server and the port is what is setup in the binding as the SERVER_PORT.
+``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your openHAB server and the port is what is setup in the binding as the SERVER_PORT.
-+ The Image channel can be used but is not recommended unless the poll time is above 8 seconds as the image data passes through the event bus of OpenHAB that can create bottlenecks.
++ The Image channel can be used but is not recommended unless the poll time is above 8 seconds as the image data passes through the event bus of openHAB that can create bottlenecks.
 + Also worth a mention is that you can off load cameras to a software package running on a separate hardware server.
 These have their advantages, but can be overkill depending on what you plan to do with your camera/s.
 Motion, Shinobi and Zoneminder are open source projects worth checking out.